 A TV is one of many devices that allow us to escape and still give us a different form of entertainment that we can’t find anywhere else.
 There’s still a reason for people to flock to their televisions even camping, on vacations, or after a long day at work.

 Perhaps you are considering using solar to power your TV.
 If this is the case, you need to first determine how much power the TV consumes.
-This will guide you into determining your system requirements.
-This article will guide you on all the solar system requirements from the battery, solar panel, inverter to the charge controller.
+This will guide you in determining your system requirements.
+This article will guide you on all the solar system requirements from the battery, solar panel, and inverter.

 How much power does a TV use?

 How much power a TV uses will depend on its size, age, and technology.
 On the back of your TV should be a model number that begins with “AN” or “AW.”
 The Label will also contain the power consumption information for your TV at the bottom left-hand side of the label.